-Board members shall have access to the Company's management, the Company's Advisor and, as appropriate, the Company's outside advisors.
+Board members shall have access to the Company's management and, as appropriate, the Company's outside advisors.
 Board members shall coordinate such access through the Chief Executive Officer, and Board members will use judgment to assure that this access is not distracting to the business operation of the Company.